rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 4.206.6 Notes from Parallel name of publisher

-<a name="4.206.6.1">4.206.6.1</a> Make a note if parallel publisher names are found on a different source as the name of manufacture if considered important for identification (see [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [4.204.3.1](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.1) and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [4.203.97.1](/DCRMR/ppdm/Name-of-publisher/#4.203.97.1)).
+<a name="4.206.6.1">4.206.6.1</a> Make a note if parallel publisher names are found on a different source as the name of publisher if considered important for identification (see [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [4.204.3.1](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.1) and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [4.203.97.1](/DCRMR/ppdm/Name-of-publisher/#4.203.97.1)).

 <a name="4.206.6.2">4.206.6.2</a> Make a note if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) appears in more than one language or script and the original position of elements were transposed (see [Name of publisher](/DCRMR/ppdm/Name-of-publisher), [4.203.97.1](/DCRMR/ppdm/Name-of-publisher/#4.203.97.1) and [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [4.204.3.2](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.2)).